 When it comes to translating non-binary gender matters, literal, word-for-word translation usually won’t suffice.
 The translator must have a detailed understanding of how such matters are viewed in the target country, as well as the language available for the translation.
 Cultural and social perspectives have to be considered and even legal matters need to be borne in mind for translations for certain audiences.

 From a technical perspective, the first step is to understand the array of terms available in the target language and how they correspond with the terms available in the text’s source language.
-Where directly comparable words aren’t available, the translator must make a judgement call on which term to use in each case in order to ensure that the translated material conveys precisely the same message as the original, despite the mismatch of terminology.
+Where directly comparable words aren’t available, the translator must make a judgment call on which term to use in each case in order to ensure that the translated material conveys precisely the same message as the original, despite the mismatch of terminology.

 At the same time, the translator needs to filter the translated terms for those that are (or may be) considered offensive to the target audience.
 This can be an incredibly fine line in some languages, particularly where the target country has strong views on the topic of gender identity and non-binary gender.